 Welcome to the Community News and Friends of Hornsea Primary School page.
-We have lots of exciting 'Community Events' showcased on our 'BLOG' and on our 'SCHOOL COUNCIL' page to show what has been happening in school this Spring.
+We have lots of exciting 'Community Events' showcased on our 'BLOG' and on our 'SCHOOL COUNCIL' page to show what has been happening in school.

 SUMMER TERM 2017

 In June the Yorkshire Wildlife Trust will be coming to talk to Year 3 & 4 children about the importance of looking after the marine and beach environment.
 After the talk all children will be participating in a beach clean.

 Approximately 30 KS2 children will be meeting members of the Rotary Club to help with the design and planning of a new sensory garden for Hall Garth Park.